varun19299/deep-atrous-guided-filter/README.md

 | DAGF-PreTr | TOLED (fine-tuned from DAGF-sim) | ours_toled_PreTr | [ours-toled-PreTr](https://drive.google.com/open?id=1FgsHTUHl6oZBQuGp3eU48JNdtUEiyuAS&authuser=ee16b068%40smail.iitm.ac.in&usp=drive_fs) |

 Download the required checkpoint folder and place it under `ckpts/`.

+DAGF-sim networks are first trained on simulated data.
+To obtain this data, we trained a shallow version of our final model to transform clean images to Glass/ POLED / TOLED.
+You can find the checkpoints and code to these networks in our [experiments](https://github.com/varun19299/deep-atrous-guided-filter/tree/experiments) branch.

 Further, see `config.py` for exhaustive set of config options.
 To add a config, create a new function in `config.py and add it to `named_configs`.